-Product description for teachers and tutors
+Product description for parents

 Mental Arithmetic provides rich and varied practice to develop pupils’ essential maths skills and prepare them for all aspects of the Key Stage 2 national tests.
 It may also be used as preparation for the 11+, and with older students for consolidation and recovery.